AllentDan/LibtorchSegmentation/README.md

 #### 1. Create your first Segmentation model with Libtorch Segment

+A resnet34 trochscript file is provided [here](https://github.com/AllentDan/LibtorchSegmentation/releases/download/weights/resnet34.pt).
 Segmentation model is just a LibTorch torch::nn::Module, which can be created as easy as:

 ```cpp
 #include "Segmentor.h"